On-Site Media Policies

 Filming, Photography, and Taping Guidelines

-For our patients' safety and privacy, express permission and an escort from the Department of Communications are required for all photo, film or video shooting on the University of Pennsylvania School of Medicine campus and clinical areas, including all three Health System hospitals and treatment centers.
+For our patients' safety and privacy, express permission and an escort from the Department of Communications are required for all photo, film or video shooting on the University of Pennsylvania School of Medicine campus and clinical areas, including all Penn Medicine hospitals and facilities.

 Photography and filming/taping will be allowed only during times that are least likely to be disruptive to patient safety and privacy, the academic process, and student life.